ghostoy/simpleworker/README.md

 # SimpleWorker

 SimpleWorker is a multithread library based on HTML5 WebWorkers, ParallelArray and asm.js.
-You just write a function, and the library makes it run in another thread.
-The return value will be correctly passed back to browser thread, and asynchronized functions are also supported.
+Threads are created on the fly without a separate file.
+If your browser support multiple speed up specs, such as ParallelArray or asm.js, SimpleWorker will benifit from them automatically.

 # Why SimpleWorker

 See [this test on jsperf.com](http://jsperf.com/webworker-vs-single-thread/7)

-See [experimental Asm.js & ParallelArray speed up](http://jsperf.com/simpleworker) (open with your latest Firefox nightly)
+See [experimental Asm.js & ParallelArray speed up](http://jsperf.com/simpleworker) (**open with your latest Firefox nightly**)

 ## Usage
 ### $worker (workerFunction, parameters, async)